sittner/tinyfs/README.md

 shift/and operations.

-The last used bitmap block with free block available is cached in memory to speed up allocation for data/directory block.
-The bitmap block is needed to read only once and every following allocation of further block just require an write operation to keep the mapping data on disk up to date.
+The last used bitmap block with free block available is cached in memory to speed up allocation for data/directory blocks.
+The bitmap block is needed to read only once and every following allocation of further blocks just require an write operation to keep the mapping data on disk up to date.

 ### Directory blocks